sensu/sensu-docs/content/sensu-go/5.3/api/events.md

 #### EXAMPLE {#eventsentitycheck-put-example}

-In the following example, an HTTP PUT request is submitted to the `/events/:entity/:check` API to create an event for the `my-app` entity and the `app-check` check, resulting in a 200 (OK) HTTP response code and the event definition.
+In the following example, an HTTP PUT request is submitted to the `/events/:entity/:check` API to create an event for the `my-app` entity and the `app-health` check and process it using the `slack` event handler.
+The event includes a status code of `1`, indicating a warning, and an output of "Application error message".

 {{< highlight shell >}}
 curl -X PUT \